2020 California Proposition 15: Education funding allocation

 Some wealthier school districts receive more funding through their local property taxes than the LCFF limit.
 These school districts keep all their local property taxes and only receive "basic aid" from state taxes.
 On average, basic-aid school districts have more than $4,000 per student (30.6% increase) than LCFF school districts.
 Proposition 15 guarantees that all school districts will receive at least $100 more per student regardless of their LCFF or basic aid status.

-Revenue projections for each district have been calculated based on 2019–2020 enrollments and have been identified by School Services of California (as published by EdSource).
+Revenue projections for each district were calculated based on 2019–2020 enrollments and have been identified by School Services of California (as published by EdSource).

 Polling

-In order to pass, it needs a simple majority (>50%).
+In order to pass, it needed a simple majority (>50%).